 What is schedule compliance?

-Schedule compliance is a maintenance metric that measures the percentage of work orders completed on or before the due date over a given period of time.
+Schedule compliance is a maintenance metric used for determining productivity and the effectiveness of scheduled maintenance processes.
+Schedule compliance measures the percentage of work orders completed on or before the due date over a given period of time.

 World Class Standards For Schedule Compliance